Identifying the Source of Information Spread in Networks via Markov Chains

 Our results are presented in Tables \ref{tab:results_random_graphs} and \ref{tab:results_real_graphs}.
-As can be observed, the self-loops and no-loops methods using a direct calculation of the stationary distribution outperform all other methods (on average).
-As expected, these methods achieved the exact same results.
-We note that, at times, our methods using random walks may perform slightly better than when using the direct calculation; however, this is only due to the inherent randomness of the problem.
+As can be observed, the no-loops method outperformed the other baseline methods, both on random graphs and real-world networks.
 Interestingly, the average $|A'|$ for the random graphs is $196.2$, while the average $|A'|$ for the real-world networks was lower, $126.2$.
 Therefore, the average number of times the methods found the correct source (successes) in the random graphs is much lower than in the real-world networks.
 In addition, there is a substantial difference in the number of correct source-node identifications across the real-world networks.
 This difference can be attributed to the inherent variations in their structures.
 For example, the edge density of YouTube links is $4.34$, while the edge density of the Google+ network is only $1.66$.

-In addition, it can be observed that the no-loops method using random walks requires fewer steps than the self-loops method using random walks to approach the performance of our methods when using a direct calculation of the stationary distribution.
-This result is further demonstrated by Figures \ref{fig:random_walk_chart_random} and \ref{fig:random_walk_chart_real}.
-This result is in line with our claim in Section \ref{sec:no-loop} that the self-loops method might require longer walks and will thus be less efficient when the stationary distribution is estimated by sampling.